yalina2787/Notes/Mac OS Github GPG.md

 Check whether anything need to be changed, if everything is correct for you, press ```o``` (okay) to continue.
 14. please enter the passphrase
 Setting your GPG key password.
-15. Get your GPG key ID
+15. Get your GPG key ID.

 ```gpg --list-secret-keys --keyid-format=long```
 [keyboxd]
 ------ sec   ..../xxxxxxxxxxxxxxxx date  [SC] , xxxxxxxxxxxxxxxx is your GPG key ID